Dear Ann Arbor City Employees,

 Holly Goetz, (419) 367-0269, [email protected]

-Price: Full share (every week) $370.
-Early bird discount of $30.00.
-Half share (every other week) $210.
-Early bird discount of $20.00.
+Price: Full share (every week) $440.
+Half share (every other week) $240.
+Early bird discount of $15 if registered by May 1.
 1 share will feed 2 people or 2 people and 2 small children.
 A half share is good for 1 or 2 people.
 (Price is for the entire season)

-Time: June 5 – October 30.
-22 shares.
+Time: June – October: 22 shares total.

 Includes asparagus, beans, beets, broccoli, brussels, cabbage, cauliflower, corn, cucumber, eggplant, garlic, kale, kohlrabi, leeks, lettuce, muskmelon, onion, peas, peppers, potatoes, pumpkins, shoots, spinach, summer squash, sweet potatoes, swiss chard, tomatoes, watermelon, winter squash, zucchini.

 Our family has been stewards of the same land since 1905.
 In the late 1970's, our farm transitioned from grain and livestock to produce.
 Since that time we've been marketing our produce at farmer's markets including the Ann Arbor Farmers Market, Downtown Farmington Farmers Market and Chelsea Farmers Market.
 We also sell our produce at Argus Farm Stop and we have also been supplying fresh produce to several excellent restaurants including Zingerman's, Fresh Forage, and The Lunch Room.
 Three generations of our family provide the energy and expertise to operate our farm.